-Efficient policy enforcement: Static verification of extension safety removes the performance cost of runtime monitoring.
+Improved performance: Static verification of extension safety removes the performance cost of runtime monitoring.
 In the context of $(\mathcal{L}; \mathcal{P})$ -safety, runtime monitoring is particularly expensive, since it requires a dynamic log to be maintained at runtime as well as a Datalog interpreter to be invoked (potentially) on each access to the DOM.
 Static enforcement allows the dynamic log to be virtualized, so no log need be maintained at runtime, and, of course, no runtime Datalog interpretation is necessary either.
-Additionally, $(\mathcal{L}; \mathcal{P})$ -safety also allows us to enforce data-flow like taint-based properties with no runtime overhead.